michelp/metagration/README.md

 Metagration "up/down" scripts are stored and applied in-database by the database.
 Creating and managing metagrations and actually running them are *completely decoupled*.
-Metagrations are managed like any other data in your database using whatever favorite tool you are already familar with.
+Metagrations can be managed like any other data in your database using whatever favorite tool you are already familar with.
 Metagration has support for 100% of PostgreSQL's features, because it *is* PostgreSQL.